Addiction vs. Dependence: Understanding the Difference

 Defining Addiction

-Addiction means continuing to use a substance1 in spite of its negative consequences.
-This is a complex psychological condition.
+Addiction means continuing to use a substance despite its negative consequences.1 This is a complex psychological condition, often diagnosed using criteria from the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) by the American Psychiatric Association.
 Addiction affects the way you think and how you behave.
 You might feel like your actions are out of your control.
 While everyone’s experience is different, there are some common signs of addiction:

 People can be addicted to multiple substances at a time.
 This includes prescription drugs, alcohol, and illicit drugs.
-You can also develop addictions to behaviors like sex, watching porn, using the internet, and gambling
+You can also develop behavioral addictions to behaviors like sex, watching porn, using the internet, and gambling.

 Understanding Dependence

-With dependence, your body relies on a substance2 to feel normal.
-If you go into withdrawal when you stop drinking or taking drugs, you probably have a physical dependence on that substance.
-Withdrawal symptoms3 vary depending on your exact health history, but a few are especially common:
+With dependence, your body relies on a substance to feel normal.
+If you go into withdrawal when you stop drinking or taking drugs, you probably have a physical dependence on that substance.2 Withdrawal symptoms vary depending on your exact health history, but a few are especially common:3

 Both illicit and prescription substances can cause physical dependence on drugs.
 But there’s a difference between dependence vs. addiction.
 For example, many people with diabetes depend on insulin but aren’t psychologically addicted to it.
-You can also come to depend on substances like alcohol, cocaine, marijuana, and nicotine.
-And some prescription drugs, like opioids, have high rates of both dependence and addiction.4
+You can also come to depend on substances like alcohol, cocaine, heroin, marijuana, and nicotine.
+And some prescription drugs, like opioids, have high rates of both dependence and addiction, which can lead to opioid use disorder.4

 Even if you only take drugs as prescribed, it’s important to monitor your substance use.
 Notice when and why you start to physically depend on a drug.
 If that substance dependence has a negative impact on your life, you could be at risk of addiction.